 Within a few months of being elected, we took a six figure debt and reduced it to zero.
 After two years of running up credit card debt at 20 percent interest rates, we paid that card off and threw it in the garbage.
 We had tens of thousands of dollars in Federal Election Commission fines—all paid.
 I even cut the Chair’s salary to zero with a promise to take no money until the debt was paid in full.
 Today we have enough money to get us through 2021 without cutting any staff, to start new programs, and to prepare for redistricting, municipal races, and Election 2022.

-When I started, we had one staff member who had not been paid for several months.
+When I started, we had one staff member who had not been paid for months.
 As a Democrat, I believe that people should be paid a fair wage for the work they do.
 I promised that staff would not go unpaid in the future.
-Today, we have four staffers—a part-time bookkeeper, and an Executive Director, Deputy Director/Political Director, and Communications Director.
+Today, we have four staffers—a part-time bookkeeper, and a full-time Executive Director, Deputy Director/Political Director, and Communications Director.
 Our team contributes to Utah Democrats’ goal of winning races--they all get paid on time too!

 It didn’t take long to know that one of the biggest problems we had in 2018 was terrible data.
 I’ve long said that data is like a garden, you have to tend to it all the time, or weeds start to grow and it becomes worthless.
 In 2020, we invested $90,000 in data improvement, including funds for cleaning out old data, having a dedicated data director, and helping candidates with utilizing data in the best way possible.
 We uploaded information on who supported healthcare, medical marijuana, tax reform and redistricting proposals, then we used that information to improve our Get Out the Vote efforts and to develop one of the nation’s best voter protection programs.